Why You’ll Love This Recipe

 a pot of penne pasta in a saucepan

-Step 1: Bring a large pot of salted water to boil.
-Cook pasta al dente or follow the package directions.
-Reserve a cup of the starchy pasta water, then drain.
+Step 1: Bring a large pot of salted water to a boil.
+Cook the pasta al dente according to the package.
+Reserve 1 cup of starchy pasta water, then drain and set aside.

 seared salmon filets in a skillet

-Step 2: Pat the salmon filets dry with a paper towel and then season with kosher salt.
-In a deep skillet, heat avocado oil over medium-high heat.
-Place the salmon, flesh-side down, and sear without moving for 3-4 minutes until a golden crust forms.
-Flip and cook for an additional 2-3 minutes until the internal temperature reaches 125°-130°F. Transfer to a plate.
+Step 2: Pat the salmon dry with a paper towel and season both sides with kosher salt.
+In a deep stainless steel or cast iron skillet, heat avocado oil over medium-high heat.
+Sear salmon, flesh-side down, for 3–4 minutes until a golden crust forms.
+Flip and cook 2–3 minutes more, until the internal temperature reaches 125°–130°F. Transfer to a plate to rest.

 salmon pesto pasta sauce in a pan